Isaac Newton: Religious views

+Newton broadly endorsed the future restoration of the Jews to the Land of Israel as a component of biblical prophecy while refraining from assigning it a precise date.
+This view was widely shared among seventeenth- and early eighteenth-century theologians and natural philosophers, including figures connected to the Royal Society and the universities.
+For Newton and his contemporaries, such as Locke and Daniel Whitby, belief in a future restoration functioned less as a statement about contemporary Jewish communities than as a theological response to deist critiques, reinforcing the messianic claims of Christianity through appeals to fulfilled and anticipated prophecy.

 Religious thought

 Newton and Robert Boyle's approach to mechanical philosophy was promoted by rationalist pamphleteers as a viable alternative to pantheism and enthusiasm.
 It was accepted hesitantly by orthodox preachers as well as dissident preachers like the latitudinarians.
 The clarity and simplicity of science was seen as a way to combat the emotional and metaphysical superlatives of both superstitious enthusiasm and the threat of atheism, and at the same time, the second wave of English deists used Newton's discoveries to demonstrate the possibility of a "Natural Religion".

 The attacks made against pre-Enlightenment "magical thinking", and the mystical elements of Christianity, were given their foundation with Boyle's mechanical conception of the universe.
-Newton gave Boyle's ideas their completion through mathematical proofs and, perhaps more importantly, was very successful in popularising them.
+Newton gave Boyle's ideas their completion through mathematical proofs and was very successful in popularising them.

+Historical studies

+Newton devoted considerable attention to ancient history and chronology over the last four decades of his life.
+His investigations developed from his study of ancient mathematics and natural philosophy, expanding into the history of religion and the development of early civilizations.
+He sought to reconstruct universal history by reconciling biblical accounts with Greek, Egyptian, and other ancient traditions.
+Applying a methodology similar to that of his scientific research, Newton worked backward from comparatively well-established historical events to reconstruct earlier periods.
+He compared ancient historical accounts, genealogies, regnal lists, and myths, and employed demographic calculations and estimates of royal reigns to revise conventional chronologies.
+He also examined the historical development and textual transmission of Christianity, arguing that theological doctrines and biblical passages had undergone later corruption.

+Newton also used astronomical observations, particularly the precession of the equinoxes, to establish dates for ancient events.
+His historical investigations culminated in The Chronology of Ancient Kingdoms Amended, published posthumously in 1728, which proposed a substantially revised chronology of the ancient world.
+The work attracted considerable scholarly attention and controversy.
+Historian Mordechai Feingold emphasizes Newton's ingenuity and extensive intellectual effort in reconstructing universal history, while noting his selective use of historical evidence and the limitations of his chronological conclusions.